PUREFORM

 C | $6 | $8 | $20 |

 Horse A is your top pick based on whatever method currently used (darts, Ouija board, favourite numbers) and priced at $3.
 The TAB has the horse at a slight over at $4 and based on your assessment and this betting information alone your top pick looks like a healthy chance of winning the race.
 You check the Betfair market and whoa!!
 Betfair has it at $8.
 Clearly something amiss.
-Move it from top pick to perhaps a saver.

-So you move to the second pick. $3.5 showing $6 on the TAB, another strong well-fancied runner.
+$3.5 showing $6 on the TAB, another strong well-fancied runner.
 But at $6 on Betfair the evidence is there to support a strong performance.
 A definite chance.

 Horse C is priced at $6 showing a slight over on TAB but way over on Betfair.
 Again, most likely a problem with the horse but given the healthy price, a minor save will not greatly dent the bank .